Thermophotovoltaic energy conversion: RTGs

 Conventional radioisotope thermoelectric generators (RTGs) used to power spacecraft use a radioactive material whose radiation is used to heat a block of material and then converted to electricity using a thermocouple.
 Thermocouples are very inefficient and their replacement with TPV could offer significant improvements in efficiency and thus require a smaller and lighter RTG for any given mission.
 Experimental systems developed by Emcore (a multi-junction solar cell provider), Creare, Oak Ridge and NASA's Glenn Research Center demonstrated 15 to 20% efficiency.
 A similar concept was developed by the University of Houston which reached 30% efficiency, a 3 to 4-fold improvement over existing systems.

-Thermal storage
+Thermoelectric storage

 Another area of active research is using TPV as the basis of a thermal storage system.
-In this concept, electricity being generated in off-peak times is used to resistance heat a large block of material, typically carbon, to very high temperatures.
-The carbon is surrounded by TPV cells which are in turn backed by a reflector and insulation.
-During storage, the TPV is turned off and the photons pass through them and reflect back into the carbon.
+In this concept, electricity being generated in off-peak times is used to heat a large block of material, typically carbon or a phase-change material.
+The material is surrounded by TPV cells which are in turn backed by a reflector and insulation.
+During storage, the TPV cells are turned off and the photons pass through them and reflect back into the high-temperature source.
 When power is needed, the TPV is connected to a load.